 This unit is equipped with a low oil pressure and high coolant temperature automatic shutdown system.
-This system automatically shuts off the fuel supply to stop the engine if oil pressure drops too low, or the engine exceeds normal operating temperature.
-Return the main circuit breaker to STOP to reset the unit after the cause of shutdown has been determined.
+This system automatically shuts off the fuel supply to stop engine if oil pressure drops too low or engine exceeds normal operating temperature.
+Return the main circuit breaker to OFF to reset the unit after the cause of shutdown has been determined.